eeriespace/eeriespace.github.io/_posts/2022-05-01-play-report-ose-hexcrawl-noltere-p1.md

-Ered arrived early in the morning to **Tars-ôl**, a small village of the mostly-human controlled **Noltere** region, which had asked for assistance to her elder wardens and they had sent here.
+Ered arrived early in the morning to **Tars-ôl**, a small village of the mostly-human controlled **Noltere** region, which had asked for assistance to her elder wardens and they had sent her here.
 The quest is simple, some kind of wild beast is attacking their cattle and with the winter closing by, they need the problem addressed.
 Ered has been tasked with tracking this wild beast to its lair and uncovering their nature.
 After this the villagers will think what